SkyKings-Guild/Guides/guides/mining.md

 8 Tick  >  8,118 ⸕
 7 Tick  >  9,201 ⸕

-this indicates mining speed is only worth updrading if you can reach another threshold, any thing lower to your thought threshold will have no impact on your block mining speed.4
+This indicates mining speed is only worth updrading if you can reach another threshold, any thing lower to your thought threshold will have no impact on your block mining speed.

-There is also a tech of insta minging in Skyblock, but it requires extremly optimzed and Maxed gear and only a few block can be insta minined, Blocks of intrest to instamine and there insta mining speed are given below
+There is also a technique of insta mining in Skyblock, but it requires extremely optimzed and Maxed gear and only a few block can be insta mined, Blocks of interest to instamine and there insta mining speed are given below

 HardStone -> 1500 ⸕
 Dwarven Gold -> 36,001 ⸕